How to Say No to a Client Without Burning Bridges

 how to say no to clients

 Landing a coaching client is no easy feat.
-So why would you ever say “no” to a potential new client?
+So why would you ever say no to one?

 Why Would You Say No to a Coaching Client?

-But as coaches, it’s easy to get caught up in the false belief that “any” client is better than “no client.”
+As a coach, it’s easy to think that “any” client is better than “no client.”
 To get someone to say yes, you may be tempted to lower your prices or bend backward to please them.

-Yes, you’ll get your client and generate some revenue in the short term, but you’ll risk your integrity and waste resources by working with a client who isn’t for you.
-Your effort in an ineffective coaching relationship takes valuable time and energy away from your other clients and business initiatives.
+While that would generate some extra revenue in the short term, you’d risk your integrity and waste resources by working with someone who isn’t for you.
+They would take valuable time and energy away from other clients and business initiatives.
 Plus, if a client is a mismatch, they will probably be dissatisfied too.

-A bad business decision doesn’t just affect your coaching practice but your personal life, too.
+A bad business decision affects not only your coaching practice but also your personal life.
 Working with someone you aren’t aligned with can cause burnout, affecting every area of your life.

-Let’s say you’re a personal development coach who’s built a signature coaching program around building healthier life habits that encourage self-growth.
-What should you do if someone reaches out to you for help overcoming anxiety?
+Let’s say you’re a personal development coach with a coaching program around healthy life habits.
+What should you do if someone reaches out to you for help to overcome their anxiety?

-In other words, if you’re unsure you can fulfill a customer’s request, it’s better to be upfront about it.
-Always listen attentively to what the client needs to ensure that working together is a win-win for both of you.
+So if you’re unsure you can fulfill your client’s needs, it’s better to be upfront about it.
+Always listen attentively to what they’re trying to achieve to ensure that working together is a win-win for both of you.

 2. The Client Crosses Your Boundaries

-• Scope creep: requesting additional support that falls outside of the scope of your service
+• Requesting additional support that falls outside of the discussed scope of your services.

 There’s a time and place to offer lower prices for your coaching services.
 If you’re still new to the business and want to gather some testimonials, there’s no shame in starting at a lower rate.

-But once you’ve proven you can get results for your coaching clients, you can command higher rates!
-Your ideal coaching rate will vary depending on the income you want to generate and the results you can provide.
+But once you’ve proven you can get results for your coaching clients, you can command higher prices.
+Your standard rate will vary depending on the income you want to generate and the results you can provide.

 You’re the one who decides what rates are worth it to you.
-For example, taking on a lower-paying client is worthwhile if you believe you’ll get an amazing case study out of the experience.
+For example, taking on a lower-paying client might make sense if you believe you’ll get an amazing case study from the experience.

-But if a client shows signs that they don’t value what you do as a coach, this may cause trouble during future sessions.
-They may not take your advice to heart or may not learn to trust you.
+But if a client doesn’t seem to value what you do as a coach, this may cause trouble in the future.
+They may not follow your process and put in what they need to co-create change.

-Here are some signs a client doesn’t value your coaching expertise:
+Here are some signs a client might not value your coaching expertise:

 • They belittle your services or try to frame what they need as “small” (I only need a bit of help; this won’t be that hard for you, etc.)

-• They haggle on a price you’d already agreed on.
+• They haggle on a price you already agreed on.

-• They make comments about several other coaches not being able to help them in the past.
+• They make comments about other coaches offering lower prices.

 Your dream clients who value what you do are out there.
-Give yourself the space to welcome them and skip those who don’t value you as they should.
+Give yourself the space to welcome them and skip those who don’t appreciate what you offer.

 4. You’re Fully Booked

-If you think a prospect could be a good fit, you can start a waitlist and reach out to them again when you have some openings.
-Having a backup of potential clients is one of the best strategies to grow your own business and potentially raise your prices in the future.
+If the prospect is a good fit, you can start a waitlist and reach out to them once you have an opening.
+Having a backup of potential clients is one of the best strategies to keep your practice stable and potentially raise your prices in the future.

-Plus, being booked out or having limited spots for your coaching packages brings an element of scarcity into the marketing of your services.
-It communicates a high demand for your coaching programs, so your clients shouldn’t wait too long to commit if they want to work with you.
+Plus, having limited or no spots for your coaching packages can bring an element of scarcity into your marketing.
+It communicates a high demand for what you do and signals to clients that they shouldn’t wait too long to commit to working with you.

 5. They Try to Make You Adapt to Their Process